 How to Find Muslim Couples Who Want to Adopt a Baby [How You Can View Profiles Today]

 One of the most exciting aspects of the adoption process is finding the adoptive family you’ll share your journey with.
 This includes specifying traits and attributes you prefer such as religion.
-If you are a birth mother looking for a Muslim family ready to adopt, we can tailor your search to include families of Muslim faith, as well as any additional preferences you have.
+If you are pregnant and looking for a Muslim family ready to adopt, we can tailor your search to include families of Muslim faith, as well as any additional preferences you have.
 Start viewing profiles of waiting Muslim families here, or get free information about adoption.

 Placing your child for adoption is a huge decision, and if you’re considering it, it’s because you want your baby to have the best life imaginable.
 Whatever the reasons are that you don’t feel you can provide that right now, know that you aren’t alone.
 Many women have been in this same position, and many will be in the future.